pholeth/gpt-writing/blog.md

 $ npm start
 ```

-If the app is generated and can be run, let's talk about the OpenAI API part.
+If the app is generated and can be run, now let's talk about the OpenAI API

 ## OpenAI API

 OpenAI offers an API for paid subscriptions (free trial) to interact with the ChatGPT.
 Here are the main terms used in app and also in ChatGPT.

-- **prompt** is like the query we use to query database, for example of an prompt _Translate this text to Finnish_ or _Calculate the result of this operation_ .etc...
+- **prompt** is like the query we use to query database, for example of a prompt "_Translate this text to Finnish_" or "_Calculate the result of this operation_" .etc...

 - **completion** refer to the results sent back from ChatGPT.
-There are various completion types, like _TextCompletion_ or _ChatCompletion_ for replies like we do chat with chatGPT
+There are various completion types, like _TextCompletion_ or _ChatCompletion_ for replies like we do chat with chatGPT.
+It has the name of completion probably due the everything is a generation from a model rather than an actual result of a calculation.

-- **model** ChatGPT is an AI model and it is trained for various purposes, and thus there are different models optimized for different case, for example models optimized for chat like _gpt-3.5-turbo_ or _gpt-4_ or _ada_, _davinci_ for text completions.
-Each comes with a pro and con and with differnt price when using the API, like one is faster but less accurate or one is most accurate but slower .etc...
+- **model** ChatGPT is an AI model and it is trained for various purposes, and thus there are different models optimized for different use cases, for example models optimized for chat are _gpt-3.5-turbo_ or _gpt-4_ or _ada_, _davinci_ for text completions.
+Each comes with a pro and con and with differnt price when using the API, i.e one is faster but less accurate or one is most accurate but slower .etc...

 - **temperature** A parameter used in the API query used to indicate the randomness of the prompt (value is from zero to 1).
 Zero means it is least random and we can expect the same result for the same input and 1 means it is very random.

-- **token** Used in calculate the cost per query, it is like a word, i.e _Translate this text_ has 3 tokens

 When making the OpenAI API, we will send in the _prompt_, together with the _model_ and _the user role_ (required in chat completion and it has 3 values: _system_, _assistant_ and _user_) and the API return back the _completion_ results.
 The result is an array but has only one item unless we specifiy more.

 ## The Paragraph Generation

-Our first part is to create 2 selectors and a button that will generate the paragraph.
+The first part in the app is to create 2 drop-down selectors and a button that will generate the paragraph.
 It is a trivial step in React to add those components into the main page and all the UI frameworks can be used in this step, in this article it will use the Mantine UI framework for React.

-So now, we have the handler for the button click, next we will make a query to OpenAI API to generate the paragraph that we need.
+So now, we have the UI and need to fill in the handler for the button click.
+We will make a query to OpenAI API to generate the paragraph that we need.
 Assuming the paragraph size and the difficulty level is stored as the state and ready to use as followed,

 ```js
 const [size, setSize] = useState(1);